 - Lay the red poster board on a flat surface and have your child arrange the figures and stars creatively.

 - Try to arrange the figures so that the space between them looks as interesting as the figures themselves.

-- Draw small parallel lines with your sharpie marker here and there to suggest movement.
+- Draw small parallel lines with your permanent marker here and there to suggest movement.

-- Laminate your table mat at your local duplication store and you'll have a piece you can use again and again for your July Fourth celebrations!
+- Laminate your table mat at your local copy store and you'll have a piece you can use again and again for your patriotic celebrations!